AnnaLivia/mr-sos-dp/README.md

 **﻿Acknowledgements** </br>
-The work of Anna Livia Croella is supported by the FAIR (Future Artificial Intelligence Research) project, funded by the NextGenerationEU program within the PNRR-PE-AI scheme (M4C2, investment 1.3, line on Artificial Intelligence).
+The work of Anna Livia Croella and Veronica Piccialli is supported by the FAIR (Future Artificial Intelligence Research) project, funded by the NextGenerationEU program within the PNRR-PE-AI scheme (M4C2, investment 1.3, line on Artificial Intelligence).